GoncharukBro/react-smart-masonry/README.md

 # react-flexible-masonry

 This package is perfect for situations where the standard behavior of the `flex` css property is not suitable.
-If you need to arrange elements in order in several columns, and the placed elements have different heights, the `Masonry` component imported from this package will fit them on the page with the ability to determine the optimal position for each element.
+If you need to arrange elements in order in several columns, and the placed elements have different heights, the `Masonry` component which imports from this package will fit them on the page with the ability to determine the optimal position for each element.

 [![NPM](https://img.shields.io/npm/v/react-flexible-masonry.svg)](https://www.npmjs.com/package/react-flexible-masonry)